The Undine Barge Club of Philadelphia

 SECTION 7.
 Ringstetten Committee.

-The Ringstetten Committee shall consist of five members and shall have charge and control of all property of the Club at Ringstetten.
+The Ringstetten Committee shall consist of seven members and shall have charge and control of all property of the Club at Ringstetten.
 It shall make such rules and regulations for the government of the house and grounds as it deems proper, subject to the approval of the Club.
 It shall make no alterations or improvements without previously having obtained the approval of the Executive Committee.

 SECTION 8.
 Auditing Committee.